-In June 2001, opponents of the project filed suit in Los Angeles Superior Court alleging.
-16 among other things, that LAHD did not comply with CEQA in approving the construction of the CS Terminal Project.
+In June 2001, opponents of the project filed suit in Los Angeles Superior Court alleging, among other things, that LAHD did not comply with CEQA in approving the construction of the CS Terminal Project.
 The lawsuit sought an order setting aside Permit No. 999 and the coastal development permit.
-China Shipping was served with all
+China Shipping was served with all papers and pleadings in the lawsuit as the real party in interest, but did not make any appearance in the lawsuit.
+On October 30, 2002, the State of California Second District Court of Appeals ordered a partial halt to ongoing construction and operation, and ordered the preparation of a project-specific EIR to evaluate the entire CS Container Terminal project, including elements that had been built and were in operation.
+Under the Court's order, construction of Phase I was permitted to continue and was completed in 2003.
+Operations officially began on June 21, 2004.

 LAHD settled the lawsuit in 2004.
 Under the terms of the Amended Stipulated Judgment (ASJ) entered into with the project opponents, LAHD committed to preparing a new project-specific EIR, agreed to several mitigation measures and established a \$50 million fund to address impacts of Port operations on the community.
-Although the CS Container Terminal and Yang Ming Container Terminal share one gate complex, the ASJ required the preparation of a project-specific environmental analysis of all three phases of the CS Container Terminal project alone, not as part of any larger West Basin project or other project.
-China Shipping was not a signatory to the ASJ, but was a party to Exhibit B to the ASJ, which required the use of alternative maritime power and low profile cranes at the CS Terminal.
+Although the CS Container Terminal and Yang Ming Container Terminal share one gate complex, the ASJ required the preparation of a project-specific environmental analysis of all three phases of

-Within the terms of the ASJ, China Shipping operated the terminal under the existing lease (Permit No. 999) signed in 2001.
-Consistent with the ASJ, the existing lease was to be amended after certification of the new project-specific EIR to require compliance with all laws and regulations, including environmental controls that are not part of the current lease.

-Although China Shipping chose not to participate in the lawsuit or the ASJ, China Shipping filed a claim with LAHD, alleging damages from the delay caused by the litigation.
-LAHD and China Shipping entered into a settlement of these claims, which was memorialized in a lease amendment in 2005.
-This amendment incorporated the ASJ measures, settled China Shipping's claims against LAHD, and committed to the delivery of Phase II and III of the CS Container Terminal project by dates certain.
-As part of this settlement, LAHD paid China Shipping \$22.2 million.
-The funds were used in part to offset the increased operating costs associated with complying with the new environmental provisions in the ASJ.

-In 2008, the Port certified the new EIR for the Project, and adopted additional mitigation measures beyond those set forth in the ASJ.
+- the CS Container Terminal project alone, not as part of any larger West Basin project or other project.
+China Shipping was not a signatory to the ASJ, but was a party to Exhibit B to the ASJ, which required the use of alternative maritime power and low profile cranes at the CS Terminal. - Within the terms of the ASJ, China Shipping operated the terminal under the existing lease (Permit No. 999) signed in 2001.
+Consistent with the ASJ, the existing lease was to be amended after certification of the new project-specific EIR to require compliance with all laws and regulations, including environmental controls that are not part of the current lease. - 10 Although China Shipping chose not to participate in the lawsuit or the ASJ, China 11 Shipping filed a claim with LAHD, alleging damages from the delay caused by the 12 litigation.
+LAHD and China Shipping entered into a settlement of these claims, which 13 was memorialized in a lease amendment in 2005.
+This amendment incorporated the ASJ 14 measures, settled China Shipping's claims against LAHD, and committed to the delivery of Phase II and III of the CS Container Terminal project by dates certain.
+As part of this 15 16 settlement, LAHD paid China Shipping \$22.2 million.
+The funds were used in part to 17 offset the increased operating costs associated with complying with the new 18 environmental provisions in the ASJ. - 19In 2008, the Port certified the new EIR for the Project, and adopted additional mitigation20measures beyond those set forth in the ASJ.

-1.2.3.3 2008 EIS/EIR and Economic Downturn
+21 1.2.3.3 2008 EIS/EIR and Economic Downturn